Accreditation of prior learning

 - Articulation Agreement

-Accreditation of Prior Certificated Learning (APCL) looks at your prior studies and professional qualifications to see if these can exempt you from modules on the course you wish to study.
+Recognition of Prior Certified Learning (RPCL) looks at your prior studies and professional qualifications to see if these can exempt you from modules on the course you wish to study.

-With APCL you may be able to start at a later stage of the course or reduce the duration of the course.
-To see if you have any APCL exemptions, you must consult your course leader as soon as possible before the start of the course.
+With RPCL you may be able to start at a later stage of the course or reduce the duration of the course.
+To see if you have any RPCL exemptions, you must consult your course leader as soon as possible before the start of the course.

-Accreditation of Prior Experiential Learning (APEL) is a process for assessing work experience in the field of your studies for credit on your course.
+Recognition of Prior Experiential Learning (RPEL) is a process for assessing work experience in the field of your studies for credit on your course.

-You must enrol on the APEL module and compile a portfolio of evidence to show how your work experience has covered the learning requirements for a course module.
-You can combine credit for learning (APCL) and credit for learning from experience (APEL) to start your course at a higher level.
+You must enrol on the RPEL module and compile a portfolio of evidence to show how your work experience has covered the learning requirements for a course module.
+You can combine credit for learning (RPCL) and credit for learning from experience (RPEL) to start your course at a higher level.

-Your course leader will be able to discuss the APEL module requirements with you; you may need to start this process before the start of your course.
+Your course leader will be able to discuss the RPEL module requirements with you; you may need to start this process before the start of your course.

 External accreditation is the credit rating of courses run by external training organisations.
 It is a credit recognition of learning achieved outside University awards.
 Assessments of work produced by an employee in accredited organisations are moderated by University staff and reviewed by external examiners, prior to being sent to the University Accreditation Committee.